-People admitted to the service were assessed for their care needs prior to living at Copper Beech Care Home.
+People admitted to the service were assessed for their care needs prior to living at Westlands Care Home.
 People and their relatives or advocates were encouraged and supported to visit the home during the decision making process.
 We saw that the manager ensured they gathered as much information and knowledge about people during the pre-admission procedure from people themselves if they were able to communicate, and from relatives, advocates and professionals already involved in supporting each person.
 This ensured as smooth a transition as possible once the person decided they would like to move into the home.

 People's needs were met in line with their care plans and assessed needs.
 Staff carried out regular reviews of peoples' assessments and care plans and there was clear communication between staff to update them on any changes in care.
+The provider was using an electronic records based system and updated care plans and any changes to assessed needs were available to staff straight away on the hand held devices.
 People received care that corresponded to their detailed care plans.
 For example people's pressure relieving mattresses were set to the correct pressure for each person's weight and people were helped to change their position to relieve their pressure areas regularly as detailed in their care plans.

+People's care and treatment was planned and delivered in line with their individual preferences and choices.
 People had been involved in planning and reviewing their care when they wanted to.
 One relative told us "I know what is going on, I am kept informed about everything relating to [name]'s care."
 People's care and support needs were accurately recorded and their views of how they wished to be cared for were known, for example the time they wished to get up in the morning.
-People's care and treatment was planned and delivered in line with their individual preferences and choices.